jconorgrogan/Informational-Constructivism/README.md

 ## TLDR
 1.  **Even referencing “absolute nothing” *within any descriptive framework* (Assumption L0: Discourse Possible) forces a Null vs. Not-Null distinction.**
 2.  **Any distinction that can be *re-identified* (recurs just once, requiring minimal persistence L1) supplies the seed of ordinal time and memory.**
 3.  **Therefore, *if* this recurrence is embodied in a stable medium (S-Carrier) that is finite-distinguishable (S-FiniteQ) and incurs update costs (S-Cost), the system inevitably faces internal representational limits (L5).
-Persistent trajectories resolving L5 must adopt mechanisms (state reuse or patterned encoding) whose viability is governed by resource constraints, necessarily leading to a structured dynamic favouring efficiency (SUR).**
+Persistent trajectories (those avoiding halt states, Condition C2) resolving L5 must adopt mechanisms (state reuse or patterned encoding) whose viability is governed by resource constraints, necessarily leading to a structured dynamic favouring efficiency (SUR).**

 ---